 How to Reduce Bleeding

-You may shower, but you may not take a tub bath if you go home with a catheter in place.
+You may shower.
+No tub baths if you go home with a catheter.

 Do not lift anything over 10 pounds.

 Do not ride in or drive a car except for the ride home from the hospital.

 Start with short walks, and short car rides.
 Increase these as you feel better.
 You can drive short distance if able to prevent an accident and are not on a narcotic.

 You may increase your activity.
 It is very common to pass bloody urine one or two times about a week after surgery.
 You should not be concerned.
 It should stop on its own.

 You may have sex.
 Do not worry if no fluid appears when you ejaculate.
 The fluid may go into the bladder and be passed in the urine.
 You can ride a bike, riding lawn mower, or a horse if you are comfortable.

 When to Call

 Your urine remains bloody, and you cannot see through it (It is ok if urine is clear like cranberry juice).